danielasannino/reddit-client/README.md

 The project was bootstrapped with Create React App.

-### Features
+## Features

-View top Reddit posts from various subreddits.
+View top Reddit posts, images, and videos from various subreddits.